 J. Pile Sleeves.
 When piles are located within the reinforced soil zone, install pile sleeves during MSE wall construction.
 Place the bottom of the sleeves at the bottom of the SGB or at the bottom of the undercut whichever is deeper.
 Maintain the vertical alignment of the pile sleeve during construction of the MSE wall.
 After final driving of the pile, place granular fill into the sleeve around the pile in a uniform manner so there are no unfilled voids within the pile sleeve.

 K. Coping.
 For panel wall systems, cast the coping in place according to Item 511 and the plans.
 Do not use precast concrete coping.
-Provide expansion joints in the coping no more than every 20 feet (6m) along the length of the wall.
+Provide expansion joints in the coping no more than every 20 feet along the length of the wall.
 Locate the expansion joints to align with the panel joints and to be oriented vertically.
 Provide additional expansion joints as necessary for breaks in wall slope and/or changes in the wall alignment.
-Install ½-inch (12 mm) thick preformed expansion joint filler in joints between coping sections.
-If using anchors installed in the facing panels to support the formwork for the coping, ensure that the anchors are at least 6 inches (150 mm) from the edge of the precast panel.
+Install ½-inch thick preformed expansion joint filler in joints between coping sections.
+If using anchors installed in the facing panels to support the formwork for the coping, ensure that the anchors are at least 6 inches from the edge of the precast panel.
 When the panels have an aesthetic surface treatment, use expanding foam to fill the voids between the facing panel and the forms for the coping.
 Remove any visible foam after the concrete coping has cured.

 For modular block wall systems, place precast cap units end-to-end without gaps.
 Field cut cap units in curved wall sections to fit flush end-to-end.
 Clean the concrete to remove dirt by using a brush prior to applying adhesive.
 Attach the cap units to the top of modular blocks using the exterior grade concrete bonding adhesive provided by the MSE Wall System Supplier.